DannyBoyNg/UserAgentParser/README.md

-## DannyBoyNg.UserAgentParser is now DEPRECATED in favor of DannyBoyNg.UserAgentService.
+## UserAgentParser is now DEPRECATED in favor of UserAgentService.

 # UserAgentParser